ueberdosis/tiptap/docs/src/docPages/guide/menus.md

 Which commands are available depends on what extensions you have registered with the editor.
 Most extensions come with a `set…()`, `unset…()` and `toggle…()` command.
 Read the extension documentation to see what’s actually available or just surf through your code editor’s autocomplete.

 ### Keep the focus
-You have seen the `focus()` command in the above example already.
+You have already seen the `focus()` command in the above example.
 When you click on the button, the browser focuses that DOM element and the editor loses focus.
 It’s likely you want to add `focus()` to all your menu buttons, so the writing flow of your users isn’t interrupted.

 ### The active state
 The editor provides an `isActive()` method to check if something is applied to the selected text already.
 In Vue.js you can toggle a CSS class with help of that function like that: